jharwell/fordyca/docs/setup/build.rst

 -----------

-- If you do a build with the intel compiler toolchain, then Qt graphical displays are disabled (cmake 3.10 does not correctly handle the icpc for C++17).
+- If you do a build with the intel compiler toolchain, then Qt graphical displays are disabled (cmake 3.10 does not correctly handle icpc for C++17).

 ..
 WARNING:: Whatever compiler you use to build FORDYCA should be the same compiler that you use to build ARGoS, otherwise ARGoS will be unable to load